MoniqueTheogene123/coding-assignment-tic-tac-toe-challenge/README.md

 ## TO DO Features :
-Check for tie game
+* Check for tie game
-Format player inputs, add colors, Red = X Blue = O
+* Format player inputs, add colors, Red = X Blue = O
-Interactive:  Players can pay against one another online Validate Input so cannot make illegal moves
+* Interactive:  Players can pay against one another online
+* Validate Input so cannot make illegal moves
-When player wins, provide a gif
+* When player wins, provide a gif
-Play again
+* Play again functionality
-Render to production
+* Render to production
-Build database to maintain records
+* Build database to maintain records
-Create user login
+* Create user login

 Run this command in the terminal: